 How can I help my toddler or preschooler sleep well?

-There are a number of things you can do to establish an excellent bedtime routine to ensure that your toddler gets enough sleep.
+You can do a number of things to establish an excellent bedtime routine to ensure that your toddler gets enough sleep.
 When setting up a bedtime routine, keep these things in mind:

 - Stick to the same set bed times and wake up times each day.
 Don't short change nap time either – make sure that it does not occur too late in the day or that it is too brief – either of these will result in lack of a good night's sleep.

 - Maintain a consistent bedtime routine.
+Turn off overhead lights and use dim table lamps starting 30-60 minutes before bedtime to minimize light exposure.
 Establish calm and enjoyable activities in the 30 minutes right before bedtime, such as taking a bath or reading bedtime stories to help your child wind down.
 It is helpful to set clear limits as to how many books you will read or songs you will sing.
 Allow your child to pick out which pajamas he or she wishes to wear and which stuffed animal to take to bed, etc. This choice of security object (stuffed animal or blanket) helps your child feel more relaxed at bedtime and all through the night.

-- Make sure the bedroom environment is quiet, cool, dark, and comfortable for sleeping.
+- Make sure the bedroom environment is quiet, cool, dark and comfortable for sleeping.
 A nightlight or area light on the very lowest dimmer setting is fine.
-Playing soft, soothing music is fine.
+Playing soft, soothing music or sound machine is fine.
 Remember to reserve the bed for sleeping only – it should not be used as a platform for playing.
 Television watching in the bedroom should not be allowed.
 Any other form of screen time (iPad, smart phones, etc.) should not be part of the bedroom environment.
-These can over-stimulate the child and make it harder for them to fall asleep later.
+These can over-stimulate the child and make it harder for them to fall asleep.

-- Tuck your child into bed in a sleepy but awake state.
-This will help your child learn to fall asleep on his or her own and help your child return to sleep again if he or she wakes up in the middle of the night.
+- Tuck your child into bed in a sleepy but awake state, then leave the room.
+This will help your child learn to fall asleep on his or her own and help your child return to sleep independently if he or she wakes up in the middle of the night.

 - Preschoolers: If a preschooler has a bothersome night waking or nightmare, it is okay for him or her to call out or seek out Mom or Dad for comfort.
 However, once calmed down, Mom or Dad should return the child to his or her own bed.
 Surround the child with items of comfort, such as a favorite stuffed animal or soft blanket or other object that will allow the child to fall asleep again independently without the need to leave the bed and seek you out again.